matthdomingues/matthdomingues/README.md

 ## About me:

 - ✨ Creating and hunting bugs since 2022;
-- 📚 I'm currently learning Infrastructure: Docker 🐳 and AWS; Also, I'm learning English;
+- 📚 I'm currently learning Java and Angular; Also, I'm learning English;
 - 🎯 Goals: grow as a developer :computer:, live in a cold/rainy place ❄, learn to play piano :musical_keyboard: and speak 4 languagues 🚀;
 - :jigsaw: And also...
 I play D&D :game_die:, listen podcasts :headphones: and videogames :video_game: in my free time;